Soccer in Canada: Canadian soccer cup competitions

+National teams

+The men's national soccer team have appeared in three senior FIFA tournaments: the 1986 FIFA World Cup in Mexico, the 2001 FIFA Confederations Cup in Japan and the 2022 FIFA World Cup in Qatar.
+The women's senior national team have appeared in ten senior FIFA tournaments: seven FIFA Women's World Cups and three Women's Olympic Soccer Tournaments.

+A Québec official soccer team has represented Quebec and French Canadians in non-FIFA tournaments.

 Stadiums

 Many Canadian football stadiums and multi-use stadiums are utilized for soccer.

 With the growth of Major League Soccer, the Canadian Premier League and the three Tier 3 provincially-based soccer leagues, Canada has a number of soccer-specific stadiums.

-National team

-The men's national soccer team have appeared in three senior FIFA tournaments: the 1986 FIFA World Cup in Mexico, the 2001 FIFA Confederations Cup in Japan and the 2022 FIFA World Cup in Qatar.
-The women's senior national team have appeared in ten senior FIFA tournaments: seven FIFA Women's World Cups and three Women's Olympic Soccer Tournaments.
-There is also a recently formed Québec official soccer team which represents the province of Quebec and the French Canadian population in non-FIFA tournaments.